 It’s a race to the top, and if you’re not first then you’re last.
 This is the way of the world, or so it seems.

 And in society, it’s of extreme importance to always aspire to be the best, and rack us many successes and achievements, degrees and medals.

-Now your can say: “Yes, I’ve finally made it and I’ve reached my goal”.
+We strive to hopefully arrive at a place one day, and say; “Yes, I’ve finally made it and I’ve reached my goal”.